 – Your problem is easy to resolve, young man.
 Your answer is Matcha.
 It is the healthiest tea of all.
 We call it “a miracle in a cup”.
 Just drink it and you’ll see.

-Our top grade organic matcha is made from the springtime harvest of tencha that is grown on a family farm in Shizuoka, Japan.
-The farm is located on verdant mountain slopes.
-The steep terrain prevents the use of machinery, so all leaves are tended to and harvested by hand.
-This allows the farmers to get close and personal with their tea plants – a very important factor in producing high-quality tea leaves.
+Our organic matcha is made from the springtime harvest of tencha of Kanayamidori, Asanoka, Saemidori, and Yabukita cultivars.
+They grow on a family farm on the verdant mountain slopes of Shizuoka, Japan.
+The steep terrain prevents the use of machinery.
+Thus, all leaves are tended to and harvested by hand.
+It allows the farmers to get close and personal with their tea plants – a crucial factor in producing high-quality tea leaves.

-Our organic matcha is praised for its umami sweetness, creamy taste and invigorating energy.
+Our organic matcha is praised for its umami sweetness, creamy taste, and refreshing energy.
 You can use it for cooking, making matcha latte, or in cha no yu, a traditional ceremonial manner that uses a tea bowl and a bamboo tea whisk.

 • Using a small sifter sift into a matcha bowl (chawan) few bamboo scoops (chashaku) of matcha.
 We recommend using about 3 scoops per 3.5fl oz / 100ml.

 • Start slowly adding water of about 175-185ºF / 80-85ºC